Croisade/CloudEngineerRoadMap/README.md

 # CloudEngineerRoadMap
 This roadmap was pulled from this [reddit post](https://www.reddit.com/r/sysadmin/comments/8inzn5/so_you_want_to_learn_aws_aka_how_do_i_learn_to_be/)

+I can do this list easily from the aws management console.
+My goal is to do it through code.

 Web Hosting Basics</br>
 - Deploy a EC2 VM and host a simple static "Fortune-of-the-Day Coming Soon" web page.
 - Take a snapshot of your VM, delete the VM, and deploy a new one from the snapshot.
 Basically disk backup + disk restore.